 Learn more about targeted therapies with Patrick Therasse, MD, PhD, Head of Late Stage and Life Cycle Management, Oncology, Servier

 In the future, the combination of cutting-edge technologies – such as genomic analysis, artificial intelligence and immunotherapy – will make it possible to better fight difficult-to-treat cancers like leukemia.
 The goal is to ensure that treatments will ultimately have a minimal impact on patients’ quality of life, while at the same time combating the disease as much as possible.

 In order to better meet their needs, Servier works with patients at every stage of the drug life cycle.
 For example, the Group works with the international patient coalition ALAN (Acute Leukemia Advocates Network) to identify and better integrate the needs of people with leukemia into clinical study protocols.
 Servier also supports ALAN by funding two of its projects, aimed at educating and raising awareness about leukemia.

 There are 4 types of leukemia.
 Chronic leukemias develop slowly, while acute leukemias develop suddenly.
 When lymphoid cells are affected, we talk about lymphoblastic leukemias.
 Myeloid leukemias attack myeloid cells.

 Acute myeloid leukemia in numbers

-Median diagnosis age of acute myeloid leukemia in the 2010 decade (by country)
+median diagnosis age of acute myeloid leukemia in the 2010 decade (by country)1,2

-New cases of acute myeloid leukemia per year in Europe (estimated)
+New cases of acute myeloid leukemia per year in Europe (estimated)3

 Acute lymphoblastic leukemia in numbers

-Number of people affected by acute lymphoblastic leukemia in 2015 worldwide
+Number of people affected by acute lymphoblastic leukemia in 2015 worldwide4

 Of childhood leukemias under 15 years of age are acute lymphoblastic leukemias in Europe